Azure-Samples/deepresearch/README.md

 **IMPORTANT:** In order to deploy and run this project, you'll need:

 * **Azure account**.
 If you're new to Azure, [get an Azure account for free](https://azure.microsoft.com/free/cognitive-search/) and you'll get some free Azure credits to get started.
 * **Azure subscription with access enabled for the Azure OpenAI Service**.
-You'll need an Azure subscription with permission to access [DeepSeek-R1](https://azure.microsoft.com/en-us/products/ai-services/openai-service/) and [GPT-4o](https://azure.microsoft.com/en-us/products/ai-services/openai-service/) models.
+You'll need an Azure subscription with permission to access the [DeepSeek-R1](https://azure.microsoft.com/en-us/products/ai-services/openai-service/) model.
 * **Tavily API key** for web research capabilities.

 ## Getting Started